Three Things you need to Start Online Marketing

 You need a structured approach to marketing.
 But how do we choose the structure?
 Which model to follow?

-So we need a good model which we can use to guide us…
+A good model which we can use to guide us…

 British statistician, George Box rightly said.
 “All models are wrong, but some are useful.” –

-When I started with eCommerce, I was working on the marketing of my eCommerce store orniza.com along with selling the same products on marketplaces like amazon and flipkart.
+When I started with eCommerce, I was working on the marketing of my eCommerce store orniza.com along with selling the same products on marketplaces like Amazon and Flipkart.